ufs-community/uwtools/docs/sections/user_guide/yaml/components/ungrib.rst

   **max_leadtime:**

-  The length of the forecast in integer hours.
+  The maximum forecast leadtime to process.
+This may be the same as the forecast length, or a lower leadtime.

   **offset:**